Submit a special issue proposal

 When you have addressed any potential issues raised by the similarity check, manuscripts should undergo peer review.
 Nordicom requires that all submissions under consideration undergo double-blind review by at least two expert scholars.
 As editors of the issue and experts in your field, you are responsible for providing names of potential relevant reviewers.

 Your assigned editor at Nordicom is responsible for the administrative process and will contact the reviewers and ensure a timely schedule, keeping you updated on the process.
-When the reviews are received, you and your editor will evaluate the reviews together.
+When the reviews are received, you and your editor at Nordicom will evaluate the reviews together.

 After revisions have been satisfactorily made, the editor will review all contributions and provide comments on anything that needs to be further addressed regarding the content and scientific integrity of the contributions.